TelerikAcademy/JavaScript-UI-and-DOM/Sample Exams/17-June-2014/task-1/README.md

       <img src="result/1. initial.png" width="450" />

   * Images in the list (on the right) have some properties:
+    * The title and the image must have a parent with class `image-container`
     * When `hovered`
       * They should change their **background color**
       * _Example:_